nickpowersys/CaaR/README.md

 # CaaR - Cooling as a Resource (Beta Release)

-The objective of this project is to convert observations of temperatures and thermostat ON/OFF cycles in cooling or heating modes from text files into indexed time series in pandas and NumPy.
+The objective of this project is to convert observations of time stamped sensor readings and/or cycling device operations from text files into indexed time series in pandas and NumPy.

-The package's functionality can easily work with other types of data.
-For example, batteries also involve duty cycles.
-The package can also be used with time-stamped observations of state of charge or other measurements.
+For example, it can convert observations of temperatures and thermostat-driven ON/OFF cycles in cooling or heating modes, or batteries’ charging and discharging cycles.
+The package can be used with any time-stamped observations that are in text form.

-By convention, the primary time-stamped data will be from these sources:
+The example notebook demonstrates how to work with primary time-stamped data from these sources:

 * cooling and heating cycles within buildings
 * indoor temperature data, and
 * local outdoor temperature data

-The package will format raw data and match the results across the sources based on metadata such as device ID's and/or location ID's and time, in order to form multi-dimensional time series.
+The package will format raw data and match the results across the sources based on metadata such as device ID’s and/or location ID’s and time, in order to form multi-dimensional time series.

-It can automatically detect the type of data in each column of a text file, based on the data itself and based on column labels.
+It automatically detects the type of data in each column of a text file, based on the data itself and based on column labels.
 The detection allows for any ordering of columns in the input data.

-In order to select data relating to thermostats or temperatures in zip codes in specific states, metadata files are needed.
+Note the need for metadata files for both thermostats and zip codes, if matching data with devices based on geographic location.
 Example files are also in the data folder.

 ## Motivation

-This project is intended to accelerate analysis of time-stamped data including thermostat operations at the device level and temperature data (indoor or outdoor).
+This project’s intent is to accelerate analysis of time-stamped data at the device level as well as associated data from other sources if applicable.
 It does this by putting observations into an indexed form that can be summarized in aggregated form and at the device level.
 It supports visualization in time series form.
-The ultimate intent is to support analysis related to HVAC control, power systems or energy efficiency research.
+It came about from the need to support analysis related to HVAC control and power systems.

+It may be used for general scientific research that aims to 1) index time stamped data in general from large text files, and 2) use pandas and NumPy.

+It provides the user an API that abstracts away some of the mundane details of

+* reading raw text data into a structured form in Python
+* putting the Python variables into pandas DataFrames, and
+* selecting devices and time ranges, and otherwise summarizing the data,

+while still providing full usage of pure pandas functionality.

 ## Installation and How to Start Using